Mark Lawson

-Life and career
+Early life

 Born in Hendon, North London, Lawson was raised in Leeds, where his father was a marketing director for the Civil Service and British Telecom.
 Both of his parents originated from the northeast of England.

-He was brought up a Catholic, and was educated at the independent Catholic school St Columba's College in St Albans.
+Lawson was brought up a Catholic, and was educated at the independent Catholic school St Columba's College in St Albans.
 He then took a degree in English at University College London, where his lecturers included John Sutherland and A. S. Byatt.

+Career

 Lawson became a freelance contributor to numerous publications in 1984, beginning on The Universe in that year, and for The Times from 1984 to 1986.
-He has written a column for The Guardian since 1995, having previously written for The Independent (1986–95), and has twice been TV Critic of the Year, as well as winning many other journalism awards.
+He has written a column for The Guardian since 1995, having previously written for The Independent (1986–95), and has twice been named TV Critic of the Year, as well as winning many other journalism awards.
 However, Richard Gott, a former colleague, commented in 2002 that the "prevalence of the bland and the obsequious" on The Guardian is typified by Lawson's "embedded presence".

 Lawson presented The Late Show on BBC2 in the 1990s and presented its offshoot The Late Review (later Sunday Review and from 2000 Newsnight Review) until the 2005 "review of the year" edition of Newsnight Review, broadcast on 16 December, which marked the end of his association with the format.
-In 2004, Lawson made a documentary for BBC Four called The Truth About Sixties TV, criticising what he called "golden ageists" who, he said, had a rose-tinted view of television's past.
+In 2004, Lawson made a documentary for BBC Four titled The Truth About Sixties TV, criticising what he called "golden ageists" who, he said, had a rose-tinted view of television's past.

 Lawson became the main presenter of BBC Radio 4's daily arts programme, Front Row, in 1998.
 He has written several radio plays for the network, including St Graham and St Evelyn (2003) on the friendship between the Catholic novelists Graham Greene and Evelyn Waugh and The Third Soldier Holds His Thighs (2005) on Mary Whitehouse's unsuccessful litigation against the National Theatre production of Howard Brenton's play The Romans in Britain.
-Lawson has also written episodes of the television version of the BBC sitcom Absolute Power appearing as himself in the series 1 episode 2, "Pope Idol".
+Lawson has also written episodes of the television version of the BBC sitcom Absolute Power, appearing as himself in the series 1 episode 2, "Pope Idol".
 He is one of many celebrities impersonated by the Dead Ringers team, referred to as "Britain's brainiest potato" and "the thinking woman's potato" because of his baldness.
 His in-depth, one-to-one interviews for BBC Four, entitled Mark Lawson Talks to …, ran from 2006 to 2015.